INDICATIONS

 Repatha® May Cost Your Patients Less Than You Think

-OVER 80% OF REPATHA® PRESCRIPTIONS cost $50 or less across insurance types3,**
+OVER ~80% OF REPATHA® PRESCRIPTIONS cost $50 or less across insurance types3,§

-COMMERCIAL PATIENTS PAY
+COMMERCIAL PATIENTS MAY PAY

-per month with the Repatha® Co-Pay card†† for eligible commercially insured patients.
+per month with the Repatha® Co-Pay card** for eligible commercially insured patients

 MEDICARE PATIENTS PAY

-for ~74% of Repatha® prescriptions3,**,‡‡
+for ~74% of Repatha® prescriptions3,§,††

 MEDICAID PATIENTS PAY

-for ~99% of Repatha® prescriptions3,**
+for ~99% of Repatha® prescriptions3,§

-**Based on IQVIA claims data from 1/1/2024 to 12/20/2024 using the respective Medicare or Medicaid data.
+§Based on IQVIA claims data from 1/1/2024 to 12/20/2024 using Commercial, Medicare, and Medicaid data.
+Patient out-of-pocket costs and insurance requirements may vary.

-††Eligibility criteria and program maximums apply.
+**Eligibility criteria and program maximums apply.
 Please see full Terms and Conditions at Repatha.com/copaytcs.

-‡‡The patient’s out-of-pocket costs can vary throughout the year depending on which phase of the Part D benefit the patient is currently in.
+††The patient’s out-of-pocket costs can vary throughout the year depending on which phase of the Part D benefit the patient is currently in.

 References: 1.
 Data on file, Amgen; [1]; 2025.
-2. Data on file, Amgen; 2025.
-3. Data on file, Amgen; [2]; 2025.
+2. Data on file, Amgen; [2]; 2025.
+3. Data on file, Amgen; [3]; 2025.

 Important Safety Information